its4ff/muse-sdk/README.md

 **Connection tips:**
 - Keep ring **within 5-10 feet** of your phone — no offline recordings in this version
 - If connection drops, ring will flash blue several times and keep trying to reconnect
-- Also use the electrical connection in the case for reconnects if you need to
+- Also use the electrical connection in the case for reconnects if you need to.
+- Worst case you'll need to 'forget the device' in bluetooth settings and then reconnect
 - Often times the ring may not connect, but it's not actually out of battery.
 It just had it's reconnect cycle timeout most likely, and needs to be sent a wakeup signal (which can be done with the charging case).
 - BLE disconnects are a known issue in this PCB version, and I apologize for how it might affect this initial experience!!